-Our ADSs may be delisted and prohibited from being traded under the Holding Foreign Companies Accountable Act if the PCAOB is unable to inspect auditors who are located in China.
-The delisting and the cessation of trading of our ADSs, or the threat of their being delisted and prohibited from being traded, may materially and adversely affect the value of your investment.
+Our ADSs may be delisted under the Holding Foreign Companies Accountable Act if the PCAOB is unable to inspect auditors who are located in China.
+The delisting of our ADSs, or the threat of their being delisted, may materially and adversely affect the value of your investment.
 Additionally, the inability of the PCAOB to conduct inspections deprives our investors with the benefits of such inspections.